Coronate is a free, open-source app for managing Swiss-style chess tournaments.

 Similar to scoring, the auto-pairing functions aim to comply with USCF recommendations.
 Pairing is a much trickier beast than scoring, however.
 The current implementation is “good enough” for now, and still needs more work.

 All code is AGPL v3.0 licensed which allows anyone the freedom to download and modify it.
+If you are interested in using parts of the source for your own project (e.g. the scoring or pairing algorithms), let me know and I'm happy to release those modules under a more liberal license for you.
 I welcome contributions in code, as well as suggestions and bug reports.
 Visit the repository page to get started.